MSTI Teacher Fellowship

 Get the Facts Out

-Get the Facts Out is a group dedicated to teacher (particularly Secondary STEM teacher) recruitment and retention through combatting misinformation about the teaching profession.
+Get the Facts Out is a group dedicated to teacher (particularly Secondary STEM teacher) recruitment and retention through combating misinformation about the teaching profession.
 They are NSF-funded partnership of Colorado School of Mines and four national societies: the American Physical Society, the American Chemical Society, the American Association of Physics Teachers, and the Association of Mathematics Teacher Educators.
 GFO is a unique project that is designed to reach STEM majors in a large fraction of all U.S. STEM department and has the potential to significantly address teacher shortages in these high-need STEM disciplines.

 Get the real scoop on the teaching profession!

-Teacher Fellows Group
+Teacher Fellows Current Photo

 Current Fellows